srina1h/Nereus/README.md

  1. prefix you want for the bot
  2. Token of the bot (from discord developer portal)
  3. Your UNIQUE youtube API Key from Google Cloud Platform (google this if not familiar)
- 4. Domain is the name of your project AS-IS